panhongrainbow/Gaea/util/mocks/containerTest/README_en.md

 	addr:      "10.0.0.10:3306",
 }

-// If container service is ready, break the loop and continue.
+// If the container service is ready, break the loop and continue.
 LOOP:
 for i := 0; i < 10; i++ {
 	err = dc.connect()